 The light reflection from the front surface (cornea) of the eye is observed while the child focuses directly on the light.
 Normally the corneal light reflex is in sharp focus and centered on both pupils, but if the corneal light reflex is not crisp and clear, it may indicate a problem.

 A test to detect misalignment of the eyes.
 The person conducting the test covers each eye sequentially to look for an alignment shift of the eyes.

 Eye charts.
 Are those the same thing I was tested on as a kid

 Essentially, yes.
 It is still the best screening method to directly measure visual acuity.

 What kinds of eye problems can a vision screening find?

 Children are typically first checked for warning signs of amblyopia, an eye disease that can lead to permanent visual impairment unless treated early.
 Other uncovered problems may include strabismus (eye misalignment), cataracts, glaucoma, ptosis (drooping eyelid), refractive errors such as myopia (“nearsightedness”), hyperopia (“farsightedness”), astigmatism, and other more potentially serious conditions.

-If your child has yet to have a vision screening, or you suspect that they may have an eye condition, please contact Florida Primary Care Center right away for a vision screening so we can help determine if warning signs for potential eye disease are present.
-It is always better to be safe than sorry, and nothing is more important that the health and well-being our your family.
+If your child has yet to have a vision screening, or you suspect that they may have an eye condition, please contact Physician Partners of America right away for a vision screening so we can help determine if warning signs for potential eye disease are present.
+It is always better to be safe than sorry, and nothing is more important than the health and well-being our your family.
 (P.S.
 We also offer adult vision screenings, too.)